Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Here’s an example of how I apply multiple filters to create a bar chart in a Visor dashboard that shows the average time spent on different Jira epics, projects, and initiatives:

 Filtering also allows you to create different views for different audiences.
-For example, if you wanted a view for each owner of a Jira ticket, you can create different views using filters.
+For example, if you wanted a view for each owner of a Jira ticket, you could create different views using filters.
 Below, you’ll see that I filtered using a Visor custom field, Owner:

-In Visor you can make multiple dashboard versions for different stakeholders, groups, or purposes.
-You can share these easily, even if the audience doesn’t have Jira login.
-This just is not possible with native Jira dashboards, (as you may know Jira doesn’t allow guest access) making Visor a far superior stakeholder reporting option for your Jira projects.
+In Visor, you can make multiple dashboard versions for different stakeholders, groups, or purposes.
+You can share these easily, even if the audience doesn’t have Jira login; this just is not possible with native Jira dashboards (as you may know, Jira doesn’t allow guest access), making Visor a far superior stakeholder reporting option for your Jira projects.

 For example, here’s a dashboard that combines and compares live data from multiple Jira projects: